 - Prone to damage and breakage

-The right haircut is the absolute cornerstone for making shoulder-length thin hair appear fuller.
+The right haircut is the absolute cornerstone for making shoulder-length thin hair fuller.
 These cuts are strategically designed to add body, movement, and a sense of weight.

 1. Classic Blunt Bob